jongiddy/jute/docs/define.rst

 Define an Interface
 ===================

-Define an interface by setting a metaclass of ``jute.Interface``.
+Define an interface by subclassing :py:class:`jute.Opaque`.

 .. code-block:: python

     import jute

-    class Writable(metaclass=jute.Interface):
+    class Writable(jute.Opaque):
         def write(self, buf):
             """Function to write a string."""

+Subclassing :py:class:`jute.Opaque` indicates that this class is an interface.
+The interface requires implementations to provide the attributes defined in the class definition (:py:data:`write`) and in the super-class.
+:py:class:`jute.Opaque` is an interface containing no attributes.
+Hence, the :py:class:`Writable` interface only requires the attribute :py:data:`write`.

-Interfaces can be subclassed:
+Interfaces can be subclassed further to add more attributes:

 .. code-block:: python